USD: Foundations in place for stability - Westpac

 USD: Foundations in place for stability - WestpacBy Sandeep Kanihama

-In view of Richard Franulovich, Research Analyst at Westpac, foundations are in place for USD stability with momentum gauges deeply oversold, expectations for Trump stimulus have fallen and US surprise indices hovering near key reversal zones.
+Foundations are in place for USD stability as momentum gauges are deeply oversold, expectations for Trump stimulus have fallen, and US surprise indices are in key reversal zones, according to Imre Speizer, Research Analyst at Westpac.

 Key Quotes

-“For one, EUR is unlikely to correct meaningfully lower until the ECB makes a formal tapering announcement, in the same vein that the USD finally shifted into a more consolidative phase once Fed tapering was formally announced (i.e. buy the rumour sell the fact)”
+“In this week’s data calendar, July CPI (Fri) is the focus, as well as PPI and the NFIB survey.
+Bullard, Kashkari, Kaplan and Dudley speak.”

-“Secondly, Washington is rushing into another debt ceiling and government shutdown showdown in Sep/Oct.”

-“Late Q4 looks more fertile for USD gains – by then these event risks will have been negotiated, seasonals are more supportive and Trump reflation will enjoy a fresh burst of energy as Washington pivots towards tax cuts.”
+“3 months ahead: Q4 offers a more forgiving environment for the USD than Q3.
+Washington is rushing into another debt ceiling and government shutdown showdown in Sep/Oct.
+But by Q4, these event risks will have been negotiated, seasonals are more supportive, and Trump reflation will enjoy a fresh burst of energy as Washington pivots towards tax cuts.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these securities.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Forex involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.